 Our goals are to get justice for families and to make sure they do not needlessly suffer financially.

-Wrongful death is a statutory claim the spouse and “next of kin” have if there is sufficient evidence that the death was caused by the maliciously intentional or negligent actions or failure to act of a person and/or company.
+Wrongful death is a statutory claim the spouse and “next of kin” have if there is sufficient evidence of maliciously intentional or negligent actions or failure to act of a person and/or company.
 Because of this claim, the family has the right to sue for compensation, and thereby get some justice.

 If your baby, born or unborn, died and there is evidence a person or company is at fault, you may have the right to sue for compensation.
 For example, attorney Fred Pritzker won over $3 million for a woman who had a miscarriage after she ate food contaminated with Listeria bacteria and contracted listeriosis.
 In another case, Fred represented a mother whose baby was suffocated in a baby product.
 He won a large settlement for the mother, and this case prompted a recall of the product.

-In most states, the parent of an adult child has a wrongful death claim if the child was not married and does not have children.
+In most states, the parent of an adult child can sue if the child was not married and does not have children.
 You need to contact a lawyer to find out what legal rights you have.

-If the person who died had a young son or daughter (under 18 years of age, also called a minor child), that child may have a wrongful death claim against the person and/or company responsible for the father or mother’s death.
+If the person who died had a young son or daughter (under 18 years of age, also called a minor child), that child may have the right to sue the person and/or company responsible for the father or mother’s death.
 Attorney Fred Pritzker and his team have handled many cases like this.
 In most of our cases, the surviving parent files the lawsuit on behalf of both that parent and the child.
 A portion of the money won is generally placed in trust on behalf of the child, while the rest goes to the surviving parent, if that parent was still married to the person who was killed.

 In one of our cases, the mother of two minor children was run over by a semi-trailer truck as she rode her bicycle.
 The children’s father hired attorneys Fred Pritzker and Eric Hageman to represent the family.
 Fred and Eric filed a lawsuit against the truck driver and trucking company, which denied fault.
 Fred and Eric won a multi-million-dollar jury verdict for the family.
 Some of the money was placed in a trust for the benefit of the children and the rest went to the father.